goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 It would be *nice* to get rid of them, but it's not worth a dedicated effort.

-I, on the other hand, deeply believe that we should get rid of tokenization.
+I, on the other hand, **deeply believe that we should get rid of tokenization**.
 I think that the consequences will extend far beyond the surface-level implications.
 Besides fixing the edge cases, removing tokenization simply **adheres closer to the spirit of deep learning**.

 > We should care about removing tokenization, not (just) for the practical reasons, but for the philosophical and intangible reasons.